zyactions/dotnet-setup/README.md

 ### `problem-matcher`

 Wheather to use the .NET problem matcher.
-The default problem matcher is automatically registered by the wrapped [setup-dotnet][action-setup-dotnet] action.
+The default problem matcher is automatically registered by the wrapped [actions/setup-dotnet][actions-setup-dotnet] action.
 Setting `problem-matcher` to `false` will unregister it.

 ## Outputs